brisa-build/brisa/packages/docs/api-reference/components/web-context.md

 `store: ReactiveMap`

 The `store` property is a reactive map where values can be stored and shared among all web components.
 It serves as a global state accessible by all components.
-Values can be set and retrieved using the `store.set` and `store.get` methods.
+Values can be set and retrieved using the `store.set`, `store.delete`, `store.get` and `store.has` methods.

 Example setting a value: